margusmaki/ELK/README.md

 ### What is this repository for? ###

 * This script installs and configures every single component of the ELK Stack, Beats, Certificates, Nginx SSL Reverse Proxy and creates pre-configured Client side automated install file.
+* Consists of 2 releases, Elasticsearch 5 and 6.
+* ELK-install.sh (with elastic-6.x) & ELK-install-5.sh (with elastic-5.x)
 * Tested on Ubuntu 16.04.04 LTS
 * Version: 0.1